CopperEgg/apidocs/index.md

  - Delete - Remove a Custom Metrics Tag from a custom metric object.

 ----

 ### Releases

+January 13, 2017
+- Update to RevealMetrics Group API to disallow creation of Metric Groups with name containg periods or spaces.

 January 12, 2017
 - Update API Documentation.